La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

   * [NB2] Brown, James C.  A Proposed Revision in the Structure of Loglan Words  (Notebook No. 2).
 The Loglan Institute, Inc., Gainesville, Fla., 1982.
   * [TL43] Parks-Clifford, J.  Supplement to Loglan 1.  \sl The Loglanist 4, 3 (Nov.
 1980).
   * [La] Information about _Loglan_ may be obtained from The Loglan Institute, Inc., 1701 NE 75th Street, Gainesville, FL 32601.
   * [Lja] A modernized version of _Loglan_ , much closer to the original _Loglan_ than _gua\spi_ , is _Lojban_.
 Information is available from The Logical Languages Group, 2904 Beau Lane, Fairfax, VA 22031, or lojbab@lojban.org.
-For on-line access, send a message whose body is ``index lojban'' to listserv@hebrew.cc.columbia.edu.
+For on-line access, send a message whose body is index lojban to listserv@hebrew.cc.columbia.edu.
   * [Ga] Please contact the author at UCLA Department of Mathematics, Los Angeles, CA 90024-1555, or e-mail to jimc@math.ucla.edu.